Growth of actions of solvable groups: Introduction

 The next result proves the conjecture under a reinforcement of the torsion-free assumption on $G$.
 Note that if a group $G$ admits a series $\{1\}=N_0\unlhd N_1\unlhd \cdots \unlhd N_k=G$ such that the successive quotients $N_{i+1}/N_i$ are torsion-free, then $G$ is torsion-free.
 We refer to \S \ref{subsec-fittingseries} for the definition of the Fitting series.

-\begin{main-thm} Suppose that $G$ is a finitely generated solvable group such that the successive quotients in the Fitting series of $G$ are torsion-free, and $G$ is not virtually abelian.
+\begin{main-thm}[Theorem \ref{thm-fitting-torsionfree}] Suppose that $G$ is a finitely generated solvable group such that the successive quotients in the Fitting series of $G$ are torsion-free, and $G$ is not virtually abelian.
 Then $G$ has a Schreier growth gap $n^2$. \end{main-thm}

-The proof of Theorem \ref{thm-intro-solv-torsion-free} does not only rely on the case of metabelian groups.
+The proof of that result does not only rely on the case of metabelian groups.
 It involves a rather technical mechanism that allows in some cases to lift the desired conclusion from a quotient to the ambient group (see \S \ref{subsec-lift-exp} and \S \ref{subsec-fittingseries}).

 While the above results establish the conjecture under additional assumptions on $G$, it is also natural to add assumptions on the actions.
 The following result asserts that Conjecture \ref{conj-intro-torsion-free} is true if we restrict to transitive actions, or more generally to actions with finitely many orbits.